Perfect intro email to your cooperating teacher

 Good morning Mr., Mrs., Miss, Ms. ________ (cooperating teacher last name here),

-I am very passionate about _____ (share what you are passionate about when it comes to education).
-I'm grateful to work with you and hone my teaching skills here is a little bit about me _____ (share information about yourself)
+I am very passionate about _____ (share what you are passionate about regarding education).
+I'm grateful to work with you and hone my teaching skills.
+Here is a little bit about me _____ (share information about yourself)

 I would love to meet with you before my placement begins.
-I would like to meet with you to _____ (share why you want to observe).
+I want to meet with you to _____ (share why you want to observe).
 What are some dates/times that work best for you?
 Here is my schedule if that helps for planning purposes:

 (Your schedule information goes here).
 Also, I want to be as prepared as possible what paperwork do I need to bring to our meeting?
 Where is a good place to park once I get there?